 What if Council consent is required?

-If your land is classed 1 – 5 and you are undertaking the works described in column 2, you can either:
+If your land is classed 1 – 5 and you are undertaking the works described you can either:

-Accept that ASS is likely present and prepare a development application and an ASS Management Plan as set out in the NSW ASS Manual; or
+- Accept that acid sulfate soils are likely present and prepare a development application and an acid sulphate soil management plan as set out in the NSW Acid Sulfate Soil Manual (LINK); or

-Undertake a preliminary assessment as set out in the NSW ASS Manual, to determine whether ASS is present and whether the proposed works are likely to disturb or oxidise these soils or lower the watertable.
+- Undertake a preliminary assessment as set out in the NSW Acid Sulfate Soil Manual, to determine whether acid sulfate soil is present and whether the proposed works are likely to disturb or oxidise these soils or lower the water table.

-If the preliminary assessment concludes that ASS is not present and Council agrees with this conclusion, Council will provide written advice confirming that you do not need to prepare an ASS Management Plan and that development consent will not be required in relation to ASS.
+If the preliminary assessment concludes that acid sulfate soil is not present and we agree with this, we will provide written advice confirming that you do not need to prepare a management plan and that development consent will not be required in relation to acid sulfate soils.

-What must Council consider in relation to ASS before granting approval?
+What must Council consider in relation to acid sulfate soils before granting approval?

-If the preliminary assessment reveals ASS is present, Council must consider the following matters before it can grant consent:
+If the preliminary assessment reveals acid sulfate soil is present, we must consider the following matters before we can grant consent:

-the adequacy of any ASS Management Plan prepared for the proposed development in accordance with the ASS Assessment Guidelines; and
+- the adequacy of any acid sulfate soil management plan prepared for the proposed development in accordance with the Assessment Guidelines

-the likelihood of the proposed development resulting in the discharge of acid water.
-Council may also refer a copy of the development application and the related ASS Management Plan to the relevant NSW Government Department, and take into account any comments received.
+- the likelihood of the proposed development resulting in the discharge of acid water.
+We may also refer a copy of the development application and the related management plan to the relevant NSW Government Department, and take into account any comments received.